DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 Urwin apologizes for asking the players to aid his familyonce again, but asks them to rescue them from Baba Lysaga’s clutches.
 If the players depart for Berez, proceed to [[#T3.
 The Witch of Berez]].

 > [!abstract]+ **Urwin Joins the Party**
 Urwin is surprised if the players invite him to travel to Berez with them, and asks to confer with Danika before doing so.
-Following a brief, private conversation, he agrees to join the players to rescue his family, then retrieves a shortsword, a heavy crossbow and bolts, and a set of studded leather armor from a chest beneath the bed in <span class="citation">N2p.
-Master Bedroom (p.
+Following a brief, private conversation, he agrees to join the players to rescue his family, then retrieves a shortsword, a heavy crossbow and bolts, and a set of studded leather armor from a chest beneath the bed in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N2pMasterBedroom">N2p.
+Master Bedroom</a> (p.
 103)</span>.

 <div class="statblock">